luisparravicini/bsp-dungeon/README.md

 * `s` Save the dungeon to `level.json`.
 * `g` Creates a new dungeon.
 * `a` Toggles the option to create one dungeon after another.
 If the dungeon doesn't meet certain requeriments, it stops and marks each error encountered with a red circle in the level.
+* `mouse` Shows which tile is selected by the mouse.

 ![](blueprint.png)